NREL/HPC/docs/Documentation/Data-and-File-Systems/File-Permissions.md

 #### Caution with Mode 777

 The command `chmod 777` is the equivalent of `chmod a+rwx`, which grants read, write, and execute permission to ALL users on the system for the file(s) specified.
-Use of command should be EXTREMELY rare, and any suggestions that it be applied should be examined closely, as it poses a major security risk to your files and data.
+Use of this command should be EXTREMELY rare, and any suggestions that it be applied should be examined closely, as it poses a major security risk to your files and data.
 Use your best judgement.

 ## Further Reading About File Permissions